OpenKneeboard/OpenKneeboard/docs/troubleshooting/oculus-or-non-vr.md

 ---
-title: Oculus or Non-VR
+title: Non-VR or Legacy Oculus API (LibOVR)
 parent: Troubleshooting
 ---

-# Troubleshooting Oculus or Non-VR Issues
+# Troubleshooting Non-VR or Legacy Oculus API (LibOVR) Issues

 **Don't waste time on non-VR issues if you will only actually play the game with SteamVR or OpenXR**: fixing non-VR issues makes it slightly
 *less* likely that SteamVR or OpenXR will work.